CMU-SAFARI/Pythia/README.md

     ```
 > Note: The script should download **233** traces.
 Please check the final log for any incomplete downloads.
 The total size of all traces would be **~52 GB**.

+> **Update on May 22, 2024**: Ligra and PARSEC traces may fail to download.
+Please use the new Google Drive links mentioned below for downloading.

 2. Once the trace download completes, please verify the checksum as follows. _Please make sure all traces pass the checksum test._

     ```bash